-1284 This element provides a uniform referencing mechanism that is guaranteed to work with all token 1285 formats.
-Consequently, this specification defines a new reference option for XML Signature: the 1286 STR Dereference Transform.
+This specification allows different tokens to have their own unique reference mechanisms which are specified in their profile as extensions to the <wsse:SecurityTokenReference> element.
+This element provides a uniform referencing mechanism that is guaranteed to work with all token formats.
+Consequently, this specification defines a new reference option for XML Signature; the STR Dereference Transform.

-1287 1288 This transform is specified by the URI #STR-Transform and when applied to a 1289 <wsse:SecurityTokenReference> element it means that the output is the token referenced 1290 by the <wsse:SecurityTokenReference> element not the element itself.
+<wsse:SecurityTokenReference> element it means that the output is the token referenced by the